Book a Call

 How to use social media for SEO?

 Social media and SEO have similar potential for reach.
 Google handles 8.5 billion searches per day, Facebook sees 1.5 billion searches, and YouTube users watch 1 billion hours of video.
-Only a small fraction of those searches relate to your business, but you can get the idea.
+Only a small fraction of those searches relates to your business, but you can get the idea.

 So, social media outshines SEO in several ways, here are five methods you can use to benefit from social media for SEO: